datafundamentals/rm_pc_build/README.md

 Because it is targeted for easy removal all commands are designed to run within ~

 If you do otherwise, alter commands as necessary.
+#### Known pre-requirements

+Still seem to be discovering them...

+* Java 1.8
+* JAVA_HOME must be set to the 1.8 jdk parent folder (normal gradle requirement)
+* must be running on a mac?
+Still testng...
+* gradle
+* vagrant

 #### If you have run this before (even if it failed)